openshift/openshift-ansible/docs/openshift_components.md

 Components in OpenShift-Ansible consist of two main parts:
 * Entry point playbook(s)
 * Ansible role
+* OWNERS files in both the playbooks and roles associated with the component

 When writing playbooks and roles, follow these basic guidelines to ensure success and maintainability.